FACTBOX-Governments race to regulate AI tools | Technology

 * Seeking input on regulations The U.S. Federal Trade Commission's chief said on May 3 the agency was committed to using existing laws to keep in check some of the dangers of AI, such as enhancing the power of dominant firms and "turbocharging" fraud.

-Senator Michael Bennet introduced a bill on April 27 that would create a task force to look at U.S. policies on AI, and identify how best to reduce threats to privacy, civil liberties and due process.
-The Biden administration said in April it was seeking public comments on potential accountability measures for AI systems.
+Senator Michael Bennet introduced a bill in April that would create a task force to look at U.S. policies on AI, and identify how best to reduce threats to privacy, civil liberties and due process.
+The Biden administration had said earlier in April it was seeking public comments on potential accountability measures for AI systems.

-President Joe Biden had earlier told science and technology advisers that AI could help to address disease and climate change, but it was also important to address potential risks to society, national security and the economy.
+President Joe Biden has also told science and technology advisers that AI could help to address disease and climate change, but it was also important to address potential risks to society, national security and the economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)